- Reservations are Required: As our tours quickly reach capacity, we highly recommend reserving as soon as possible.

 - Meeting Place: In front of the Museum of the American Indian [1 Bowling Green, New York, NY 10004]

-- End Point: Broadway [between Duane and Reade Streets]
+- End Point: Broadway between Duane Street and Reade Street

-Learn about NYC’s impact on the Underground Railroad
+Learn about the Underground Railroad in New York City!

 Visit the site of the city’s first slave market and learn about the origins of slavery in colonial New York on this walking tour.